microsoft/WindowsAppSDK-Samples/docs/samples-guidelines.md

 - Interpolated strings are permitted.

+### Other

+- Use 4 spaces instead of tabs, and trim trailing spaces.

 ## Sample Coverage

-There are several options and possible combinations for application types, including:
+There are several options and possible combinations that Windows App SDK samples applications may encompass, including:

 - Languages: C#, C++, Rust, JS, etc.

-- UI Frameworks: WinUI, WPF, WinForms, Console, WinMain
+- UI Frameworks: WinUI, WPF, WinForms, Console, Win32

-- Runtime: Packaged, Unpackaged
+- Runtime: MSIX Packaged, Unpackaged

 - Deployment Method: Framework Package, AppLocal

 - Security: FullTrust, PartialTrust

 The guidelines for sample coverage are as follows:

 - We recommend having samples for both C# and C++ at a minimum.